 By wearing glasses for eye strain, the lenses can help your eyes to focus much easier.
 You can choose a specific lens type optimised to reduce or prevent eye strain and can even enhance the lens further to protect your eyes from fatigue.

 If you suffer from presbyopia you’ll need varifocal lenses to correct your vision.
-Varilux Digitime are designed for digital device use and can also reduce and prevent eye strain thanks to the optimisation of the lens for close up work, for those times you use your smart phone.
+Varilux Digitime lenses are designed for digital device use and can also reduce and prevent eye strain thanks to the optimisation of the lens for close up work, for those times you use your smartphone.

-Transitions XTRActive is light intelligent technology that can be combined to your corrective lenses.
+Transitions XTRActive has light intelligent technology that can be combined with your corrective lenses.
 The subtle hint of a tint from Transitions XTRActive can help reduce the harsh brightness from your office environment making for a more comfortable vision.

 Lens coatings can provide ample visual support when it comes to eye strain.
 Our range of Crizal coatings can protect your eyes by reducing reflections to help reduce the symptoms of eye strain.